effector/effector/docs/recipes/react/gate.md

 ---
 id: gate
-title: Gate: a bridge between props and store
+title: Gate - a bridge between props and store
-sidebar_label: Gate: a bridge between props and store
 ---

 Imagine you have the task of transferring something from react props to the effector store.